 Prior to this offering our Common Stock was traded only on the OTCQB.
-In connection with this offering, we applied to list our Common Stock on The Nasdaq Capital Market and our Common Stock became listed on Nasdaq on August 24, 2021.
-Future sales of substantial amounts of our Common Stock in the public market, or the perception that such sales could occur, could adversely affect prevailing market prices of our Common Stock.
-Upon completion of this offering, we will have an aggregate of 22,939,115 shares of Common Stock issued and outstanding, assuming the underwriter does not exercise its over-allotment option.
-All of the Common Stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act by persons other than by our "affiliates" as that term is defined in Rule 144 under the Securities Act.
+In connection with this offering, we have applied list our Common Stock on the Nasdaq Capital Market.
+No assurance can be given that our application will be approved.
+Sales of substantial amounts of our Common Stock in the public market, or the perception that such sales could occur, could adversely affect prevailing market prices of our Common Stock.
+Upon completion of this offering, we will have an aggregate of 22,978,973 shares of Common Stock issued and outstanding, assuming the underwriter does not exercise its over-allotment option.
+All of the Common Stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act by persons other than by our affiliates.